-With more talk about the diversity and inclusion and how women and minorities should be included at events, the world’s largest minority is often forgotten and left out: people with disabilities.
+With more talk about diversity and inclusion and how women and minorities should be included at events, the world’s largest minority is often forgotten and left out: people with disabilities.

-I highly advise you to take accessibility into account long before you plan your event – to ensure that the process goes more efficiently and you have enough budget for accessibility expenses throughout all phases of event planning.
+I highly advise you to take accessibility into account long before you plan your event to ensure that the process goes more efficiently and you have enough budget for accessibility expenses throughout all phases of event planning.

-- Website accessibility: I help you ensure that your event website is fully accessible to make it easier for potential attendees to navigate, read, enroll, or contact you.
+- Website accessibility: I help you ensure that your event website is accessible to make it easier for potential attendees to navigate, read, enroll, or contact you.

 Many event organizers often say that they don’t have the budget for accessibility expenses.
 As with any business expenses, you have to consider the return in your investment.
 This may be the best investment you can make.